luismeyer/nordakademie-calendar/readme.md

 Rename the secrets.example.json file to secrets.json and put in the real credentials.

-If you want to use the bot notification functionality you have to run the setup script with your AWS Lambda Url set in the secrets file.
+If you want to use the bot notification and the meeting feature you have to run the setup script with your AWS Lambda Url set in the secrets file.

 ```bash
 npm run setup